-It is a good idea to discuss possible side effects with your specialist, nurse or radiographer before you start the treatment.
-You may feel more confident if you know that plans have already been made, to help you through the treatment.
-For example, you might need medicines to control soreness and liquid food to make sure you are getting the nutrition you need to get better.
+You may feel more confident if you know that plans are in place to help you through treatment.
+For example, you might need medicines to control soreness.
+Or you might need liquid food to make sure you are getting the nutrition you need to get better.

 General side effects

-Some people having radiotherapy to the head or neck area get very tired during their treatment course.
-This is partly due to the radiotherapy but many people also find it hard to eat properly and tend to feel weak.
+Some people get very tired during their treatment course.
+This is partly due to the radiotherapy, but many people also find it hard to eat.
+They tend to feel weak.

-Check with your radiotherapy department before putting any lotions, powders or creams on skin in the area being treated with radiotherapy.
+Sore skin is another common side effect of radiotherapy.
+Do not put on any lotions, powders or creams on the skin in the treatment area.
+Check with your radiotherapy department first.
 If you have any soreness, some creams or lotions might make things worse.
-Your nurses or radiographers at the radiotherapy department can give you helpful creams to soothe your skin.
+The staff at the radiotherapy department can give you creams to soothe your skin.

-Your mouth and throat are likely to become increasingly sore and the lining may break down (get ulcerated) as you go through your treatment.
-If you are having radiotherapy with chemotherapy you are even more likely to get a very sore mouth and throat.
+Your mouth and throat are likely to become increasingly sore.
+The lining may break down (get ulcerated) as you go through your treatment.
+This might be worse if you're having radiotherapy with chemotherapy (chemoradiotherapy).

 You might need strong painkillers such as morphine.
 Some people have morphine through a pump.

-Your doctor might also prescribe a gel that forms a protective coating over the inside of your mouth, a bit like a dressing.
+Your doctor might also prescribe a gel.
+It forms a protective coating over the inside of your mouth, a bit like a dressing.
 This can make your mouth less painful and can make it easier to eat and drink.

-Mouth care is very important with this type of treatment.
-Your nurse or radiographer will give you mouthwashes and will advise you on how to use them.
-Try to do this as often as you are asked to.
-The temptation is to leave it if your mouth is very sore.
-But it is very important to use them to prevent infection.
+Mouth care is important for this type of treatment.
+Your nurse or radiographer will give you mouthwashes and will tell you on how to use them.
+Try to do this as often.
+The temptation is to leave it if your mouth is sore.
+But it is important to use them to prevent infection.

-As your course of radiotherapy goes on, you may have a lot of difficulty chewing and swallowing because your mouth and throat are sore.
+As your course of radiotherapy goes on, you may have difficulty chewing and swallowing.
+This is because your mouth and throat might be sore.
 You can have a liquid diet if you feel it would help.

-If you feel you can still swallow then you can have these feeds by mouth.
-But many people find they need tube feeding, just to keep their calorie intake up.
-You can have tube feeding by:
+You can have these feeds by mouth if you feel you can still swallow.
+But many people find they need tube feeding to keep their calorie intake up.
+You can have tube feeding by a:

-- nasogastric tube - your doctor can put a tube up your nose and down into your stomach
+- nasogastric tube - a tube that goes up in your nose and down into your stomach

-- PEG tube - a tube that goes through the skin into the stomach
+- PEG tube - a tube that goes through the skin of your tummy (abdomen) into the stomach

 Your nurse shows you and your relatives how to care for these tubes and how to give the feeds.

-Some people feel quite upset if they have to have tube feeding.
-You may feel as if another part of normal life has been lost to you.
+It is understandable that you might feel upset if you need to have tube feeding.
+You may feel that another part of normal life has been lost to you.
 But it is only temporary.

-Your health is the most important thing and you will feel a lot better if you are getting the nutrition you need for everyday living, and for recovering from your treatment.
+Your health is the most important thing.
+You will feel a lot better if you are getting the nutrition you need for everyday living.
+It will also help you recover from your treatment.

-Radiotherapy to this area can cause damage to the glands that produce your spit (salivary glands).
+Radiotherapy to this area can cause damage to the glands that produce your spit.
+They are also called salivary glands.
 This can come on within a couple of weeks of starting your treatment.